Jimmy Dorsey: Career

 Jimmy and Tommy Dorsey reunited on March 15, 1945, to record a V-Disc at Liederkranz Hall in New York City.
 Released in June 1945, V-Disc 451 featured "More Than You Know" backed with "Brotherly Jump".
 The songs featured the combined orchestras of Jimmy and Tommy Dorsey.
 In 1947, Jimmy signed with MGM Records and in the same year, the brothers would put aside their tensions to film The Fabulous Dorseys.
 The film was a look inside the brothers' lives from practicing as children, to making it big as adults; the brothers played themselves in the film.
 It also highlighted their struggles leading the Dorsey Brothers Orchestra and showed what their lives were like on the road.
 Despite the brothers coming together for the movie, Jimmy continued to lead his own band until the early 1950s.
 In 1950, Jimmy moved to Columbia Records and his brother offered him a seat in the Tommy Dorsey Orchestra.
+In 1950 and 1951, he accompanied Thelma Gracen on a few recordings during her singing career.

 In 1953, Tommy and Jimmy would rename the band, the "Dorsey Brothers Orchestra."
 Tommy was the leader of the group, and made Jimmy both the co-leader and featured soloist.
 On December 26, 1953, the brothers and their orchestra appeared on Jackie Gleason's CBS television program.
 The success of that television appearance led Gleason to produce a weekly variety program, Stage Show, hosted by the brothers on CBS from 1954 to 1956.
 The show gave other big band leaders hope in a business that was steadily declining for them.
 In January 1956, the Stage Show made history with the network television debut of Elvis Presley.
 Promoting his early recordings for RCA Victor, Presley made a total of six guest appearances.
 Competitive ratings from NBC's popular Perry Como Show forced Stage Show into early cancellation.

 In 1956, after Tommy Dorsey died from choking in his sleep, Jimmy took over leadership of the orchestra.
 Around that same time, Jimmy was diagnosed with throat cancer.
 He died on June 12, 1957, at age 53 in New York City.
-Broadcasts of Jimmy Dorsey and The Fabulous Dorsey Orchestra on NBC Bandstand survive from December 24-28, 1956, and December 31, 1956-January 1, 1957.
+Broadcasts of Jimmy Dorsey and The Fabulous Dorsey Orchestra on NBC Bandstand survive from December 24 to 28, 1956, and from December 31, 1956 to January 1, 1957.
 At least two other extant broadcasts from the month of December 1956 are available.
 Recordings of the band from their winter 1957 tour have not surfaced.
 These recordings would provide the last aural evidence of Jimmy Dorsey's work, which otherwise is the NBC Bandstand broadcast from January 1, 1957.
 It was once thought that Dorsey's last appearance was in Joplin, Missouri, on March 12, 1957; but, he did lead the band starting on March 19, 1957, at the Roseland Ballroom, for less than a week before traveling to Florida, as his health was failing rapidly.